Overview – Palmarium Reserve

 Wildlife

-Although lacking wilderness appeal, the reserve offers a great opportunity to spend time observing lemurs at close range.
-The most conspicuous species are black-and-white ruffed, black, brown, red-bellied and crowned lemur.
-A small guided walk around the property gives you a good chance to see the Coquerel's sifaka and the sought-after indri.
-Overnight visitors can join the highly recommended night-time excursion to a nearby island to see aye-aye.
+Although Palmarium feels more like a hotel garden than wild Madagascar, it does allow you to spend time observing lemurs at close range.
+The most easily seen species are black, brown, red-bellied and crowned lemur.
+Black-and-white ruffed lemurs regularly visit the lodge at breakfast time.
+Short guided walks around the reserve should allow you to see Coquerel’s sifaka and the sought-after indri.
+Overnight visitors can join the nighttime island excursion to see aye-aye.

 Scenery

-The small reserve, only accessible by boat, is located on the bank of Lake Ampitade on the scenic Canal des Pangalanes.
-It supports a large variety of flora including orchids, carnivorous plants, ebony, traveler trees and mahogany.
-Botanists will especially appreciate the large variety of common and rare palm trees after which the reserve was named.
+This small reserve, only accessible by boat, is located on the bank of Lake Ampitabe on the scenic Canal des Pangalanes.
+It supports a larger variety of flora than you might expect considering its size, including orchids, carnivorous plants, ebony, traveler’s palms and mahogany.
+Botanists will especially appreciate the wide range of common and rare palm trees after which the reserve was named.

 Weather & Climate

-Located at sea level, the reserve has a warm and very wet climate, which is typical of the east coast of Madagascar.
-It rains throughout the year, but the Wet season months from December to April see very high rainfall.
-In the Wet season, average daytime temperatures reach 30°C/86°F and the humidity is very high.
-Peak temperatures are a lot higher.
-The cooler Dry season months from May to November see daytime temperatures of 26°C/79°F and nights around 19°C/66°F.
+Located at sea level, the reserve has a warm and very wet climate, which is typical of Madagascar’s east coast.
+It rains throughout the year, but the Wet season (December to April) has particularly high rainfall, high humidity and average daytime temperatures of around 30°C/86°F. Peak temperatures are a lot higher.
+During the cooler Dry season (May to November), daytime temperatures average 26°C/79°F and nights are around 19°C/66°F.

 Best Time To Visit